Differentially Private Ordinary Least Squares: Introduction

 In order to determine that a certain variable $x_j$ is positively (resp. negatively) correlated with an outcome $y$, OLS assumes a model where the outcome $y$ is a noisy version of a linear mapping of all variables: $y= \vec{\beta} \cdot \vec x + e$ (with $e$ denoting random Gaussian noise) for some predetermined and unknown $\vec \beta$.
 Then, given many samples $(\vec x_i, y_i)$ OLS establishes two things: (i) when fitting a linear function to best predict $y$ from $\vec x$ \emph{over the sample} (via computing $\hat{\vec\beta} = \left( \sum_i \vec x_i \vec x_i^\T \right)^{-1}\left(\sum_i y_i \vec x_i\right)$) the coefficient $\hat \beta_j$ is positive (resp. negative); and (ii) \emph{inferring}, based on $\hat{\beta_j}$, that the true $\beta_j$ is likely to reside in $\mathbb{R}_{>0}$ (resp. $\mathbb{R}_{<0}$).
 In fact, the crux in OLS is by describing $\beta_j$ using a probability distribution over the reals, indicating where $\beta_j$ is likely to fall, derived by computing \emph{$t$-values}.
 These values take into account both the variance in the data as well as the variance of the noise $e$.\footnote{For example, imagine we run linear regression on a certain $(X,\vec y)$ which results in a vector $\hvec\beta$ with coordinates $\hat\beta_1 = \hat\beta_2 = 0.1$.
 Yet while the column $X_1$ contains many $1$s and $(-1)$s, the column $X_2$ is mostly populated with zeros.
-In such a setting, OLS gives that it is likely to have $\beta_1\approx 0.1$, whereas no such guarantees can be give for $\beta_2$.} Based on this probability distribution one can define the \emph{$\alpha$-confidence interval} --- an interval $I$ centered at $\hat\beta_j$ whose likelihood to contain $\beta_j$ is $1-\alpha$.
-Of particular importance is the notion of \emph{rejecting the null-hypothesis}, where the interval $I$ does not contain the origin, and so one is able to say with high confidence that $\hat\beta_j$ is positive (resp. negative).
-We refer the reader to Section~\ref{sec:background_OLS} for more details on OLS.
+In such a setting, OLS gives that it is likely to have $\beta_1\approx 0.1$, whereas no such guarantees can be given for $\beta_2$.} Based on this probability distribution one can define the \emph{$\alpha$-confidence interval}~--- an interval $I$ centered at $\hat\beta_j$ whose likelihood to contain $\beta_j$ is $1-\alpha$.
+Of particular importance is the notion of \emph{rejecting the null-hypothesis}, where the interval $I$ does not contain the origin, and so one is able to say with high confidence that $\beta_j$ is positive (resp. negative).
+Further details regarding OLS appear in Section~\ref{sec:preliminaries}.